Traveling to Chicago? Travel Tips To Know When Planning a Trip to Chicago

 For families: Lincoln Park is your best bet.

 What started as a small Polish and German Community is now the most vibrant neighborhood in Chicago.
+Its green spaces, youthful atmosphere, and Lake Michigan views make this area a popular choice for families visiting Chicago.
 The attractions in this area include DePaul University, Lincoln Park Zoo, and St. Michael’s Church.

 The Magnificent Mile is the best option for luxury shopping and a buzzing nightlife.